formtools/docs/README.md

 1. Clone this repo.
 2. Install Jekyll via the [instructions here](http://jekyllrb.com/docs/installation/)
 3. Once it's been installed, open up terminal/command line, navigate to the root folder of this repo and enter:
-`jekyll serve --watch --baseurl ''`
+`jekyll serve --watch`

-That starts a local server which you can access at `http://localhost:4000/`.
+That starts a local server which you can access at `http://localhost:4000/docs/`.
 At this point, you can edit the files locally and the HTML files will be automatically regenerated on the fly.